dylance/Udacity-FSND-Project6/README.md

 ## Steps to Configure Server

-create droplet server on digital ocean
+Create droplet server on digital ocean

 Create a hostname for you server.